Crusader Mk. III Late

 Role in-game:

 The main difference between this Crusader and the Mk.
 III already implemented in-game is simple.
 This Crusader Mk.
-III has the extra armour pieces of 14mm thick armour welded to the nose, front glacis, and front plate.
+III has the extra armour pieces of 14mm thick armour welded to the nose, front glacis, front plate, and sides of the drivers compartment.
 As well as the better 6-Pdr Mk.
 V L/50.

 Another point to consider is that this tank was also used by the French and could be a vehicle in their tree.